2025-01-04 – An analog clock

 - The number of seconds that have elapsed

-since the most recent full minute.
+since the most recent minute.
 It is an integer in the range

 [0,60[